pille1842/MaxGoldtBot/README.md

 - **`user_agent`** -- this is a User-Agent string that the bot will provide to Reddit when making requests.
 The default sample is a good idea.
 Generally, the User-Agent string should have the following format:
-  `platform:tld.yourhostname.yourapp:vX.Y.Z (by /u/YourUsername)`
+  `platform:tld.yourdomain.yourapp:vX.Y.Z (by /u/YourUsername)`
 - **`username`** -- this is the username of your Reddit bot.
 - **`password`** -- this is your Reddit bot's password.
 Without it, the bot can read Reddit comments, but cannot reply to them.

 ## Subreddit

-This bot has its own subreddit where you can ask questions and make requests:
+This bot has its own subreddit where you can ask questions and make suggestions:
 [/r/MaxGoldtBot](https://www.reddit.com/r/MaxGoldtBot)